apache/incubator-graphar/spark/README.md

 script/deploy-neo4j-movie-data.sh
 ```

-The default username and password are both ``neo4j``.
+The username is ``neo4j`` and the password is the one you set in the previous step.
-Open the Neo4j browser at http://localhost:7474/browser/ to reset the password and check the movie data.
+Open the Neo4j browser at http://localhost:7474/browser/ to check the movie graph data.

 ### Building the project